lmidy/FSND-ItemCatalog/README.md

 `http://localhost:5000/`

-## Context
+## Context of Item Catalog
 This catalog is all about sharing grudges, reading others grudges

 Grudget = grudge bucket,  aka grudge category

-Grudge = a story worth sharing, a child of a grudget
+Grudge = a story worth sharing, a child of a grudget, akin to item

 CRUD Operations
 --All users can create grudgets (grudge bucket)
+--Any Authenticated user can edit a grudget
---Only the author of the grudget can edit / delete a grudget --Any authenticated user can create grudges against any existing grudgets
+--Only the author can delete the grudget
+--Any authenticated user can create grudges against any existing grudgets